ucb-bar/hammer/README.md

    but instead an example of how to customize Rocket Chip without forking it.

 Other core generators will almost certainly be added, but for now I'm focusing on getting the flow to work with just Rocket Chip.
+The core generator will be passed two make-level variables from PLSI:

+ * CORE_CONFIG: This gets passed as CONFIG to Rocket Chip.
+Other core generators can do anything.

+ * CORE_SIM_CONFIG: Allows users to control the test set that will be run.
+For Rocket Chip, a setting of "smoke" will run only a few short tests.

 ### SOC Generators